jenkins-x/jx-docs/content/en/v3/admin/platforms/eks/_index.md

 - Ensure you are logged into GitHub else you will get a 404 error when clicking the links below
 - ECR repository needs to be created before running the quickstart or importing existing projects.
-- The quickstart guides are for users who want to get up and running quickly with JenkinsX.
+- The quickstart guides are for users who want to get up and running quickly with Jenkins X.
   Refer to the [eks-jx terraform module readme](https://github.com/jenkins-x/terraform-aws-eks-jx/blob/master/README.md) for all the variables that can be customized.
-  - Refer to this [page](/v3/admin/setup/secrets/vault/#external-vault) for setting up JenkinsX v3 with external/existing vault.
+  - Refer to this [page](/v3/admin/setup/secrets/vault/#external-vault) for setting up Jenkins X v3 with external/existing vault.
-  - For installing JenkinsX in an existing EKS cluster, refer to this [section](https://github.com/jenkins-x/terraform-aws-eks-jx#existing-eks-cluster).
+  - For installing Jenkins X in an existing EKS cluster, refer to this [section](https://github.com/jenkins-x/terraform-aws-eks-jx#existing-eks-cluster).
   - To use AWS secrets manager instead of vault, refer to this [section](https://github.com/jenkins-x/terraform-aws-eks-jx#secrets-management)
 - Always use the latest module version for the eks-jx module.
   The list of versions can be found [here.](https://github.com/jenkins-x/terraform-aws-eks-jx/releases)